AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Hardware.md

 ## 🚧 Sleep and hibernation

-Sleep mostly just works.
-One thing to consider is choosing between S3 and Modern standby modes in BIOS (Linux and Windows 10 respectively).
-Former is more battery-friendly (i.e. other option might drain your battery overnight) and is strictly preferred if you're running only macOS.
-Latter is better for Windows (helps with low-frequency-after-wake bug and generally improves responsiveness).

-[TODO] SSDT patch to switch sleep to S3 mode in macOS regardless of BIOS setting.
-There is one for
+Sleep works.
+Just toggle sleep mode in BIOS to Linux and you're done.

+Basically, there are two options in BIOS Config/Power: Linux and Windows 10.
+Former is standard S3 sleep, latter is Modern Standby aka S0 low power idle aka AOAC mode, a Microsoft-invented abomination that tries to make a smartphone out of your laptop.
+Meaning it doesn't really power down and due to various glitches might wake up and drain all battery.
+Supposedly Windows 10 mode helps with low-frequency-after-wake bug in Windows, so enable it only if you really need it.

+Only Fn key wakes laptop from sleep, rest of keyboard doesn't.
+This is normal behaviour and hard-wired in BIOS.

 Hibernation easy mode: disable hibernation by executing `sudo pmset -a hibernatemode 0`.